Formo vs. Amplitude: Which Analytics Platform Is Right for DeFi Apps?

 When to Choose Formo

-If your users' most important actions happen in smart contracts (swaps, liquidity provision, NFT mints, governance votes), you need a platform that treats blockchain data as first-class.
+If your users' most important actions happen in smart contracts (swaps, deposits, transactions), you need a platform that treats blockchain data as first-class.
 Formo gives you that visibility without custom engineering.
 Amplitude's lack of native blockchain support becomes a blocker, not just an inconvenience.

 You Want to Segment Users by Onchain Behaviour

 If user quality is determined by wallet activity (net worth, DeFi engagement, token holdings), Formo's wallet intelligence provides this context without building enrichment pipelines.
-You can identify high-value users before they churn, target power users with governance proposals, or build lookalike audiences based on users who drive the most protocol revenue.
+You can identify high-value users before they churn, target power users with high TVL, or build lookalike audiences based on users who drive the most protocol revenue.

 You Are a Lean Team Without Dedicated Data Engineers